oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 MIRA is a whole genome shotgun and EST sequence assembler for Sanger, 454, Solexa (Illumina), IonTorrent data and PacBio (the latter at the moment only CCS and error-corrected CLR reads).

-**URL**
+**More Information**

 https://sourceforge.net/p/mira-assembler/wiki/Home/